SET and SET SESSION

 Warning

 SingleStore recommends using the SET SESSION statement for session variables that are only referenced by the aggregator nodes on which the variable is set.
-For session variables whose values need to be propagated to leaf nodes from the aggregator nodes, a global setting should be used instead.
+For session variables with values that need to be propagated to leaf nodes from the aggregator nodes, use a global setting instead.

 Syntax